clemsos/micromesomacro.com/book.md

 ### The authors

+{% assign sorted = (site.talks | sort: 'speaker')  %}

+*{% for post in sorted %}{% if forloop.index == 17 %}{% elsif forloop.index == 18%}{% else %}{{ post.speaker }}, {% endif %}{% endfor %}etc.*

-The contributors are from the past editions of the events (2018 & 2019), as well as future participants for 2020.
-They are scientists, designers, artists and practicians of maps and data - including some well-known and less well-known name from the world of cartography and visualisation.
+The tentative list above contains the name of contributors from the past editions of the events (2018 & 2019).
+They are scientists, designers, artists, architects and practitioners of cartography, visualisation, and visual writing technics.
+Not all will write in the book, and additional names from the 2020 edition will be added.

-Tentative list : Alexandra Arènes ([SOC – Société d'Objets Cartographiques](http://s-o-c.fr/)), Nicolas Barradeau ([creative visualization](http://www.barradeau.com/)), Joanna Boehnert ([ecology, design and politics](https://ecolabsblog.com/)), Lynn Cherny ([analytic designer](http://ghostweather.com/)), Julien Dupont ([cartographer of imaginaries](https://www.instagram.com/kartokobri/)), Gauthier Roussilhe ([anthropocenic designer](http://gauthierroussilhe.com/en)), Romain Vuillemot ([dataviz scientist](https://romain.vuillemot.net/)), Fabrice Sabatier ([networks explorer](http://www.corp-lab.com/researchsabatier/)), Paul Guzzardo ([recursive urbanist](https://en.unesco.org/global-mil-week-2019-feature-conference/paul-guzzardo)), Philippe Rivière ([geo magician](https://visionscarto.net/)), etc.

-Introduction and Conclusion will be written by the editor, Clément Renaud.
+An introduction will be written by the editor.
+A recognised name from the field (currently undisclosed) will add a foreword.

 ### About the book